MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P12_Pong/Python/README.md

 # Python Scripts to generate Font ROMs for the VGA display

 ## How to use
-In this example, the character **7** is drawn and the VHDL Font ROM code for it is generated.
+In this example, the character **7** is drawn and the VHDL "Font ROM" code for it is generated.
+You can experiment with the second script i.e. ``font_rom_gen_2.py`` as it outputs a more detailed VHDL code.

 ### The following steps apply to the two Python scripts
 1. Open the Python file with the Python IDLE.